-Yoga poses that work the digestive system all work on our ability to eliminate waste that we do not need.
+Yoga poses that work on the digestive system enable elimination of waste that we do not need.
 Sun salutations will get the digestive system moving, as will poses that require twists.
 Try seated twist pose (Ardha Matsyendrasana) as an example.

 Sit down with your legs outstretched in front of you.
 Cross your right foot over your left knee, and plant it on the outside of your left knee.
 Place your right hand at the base of your spine and press down so you sit up as straight as possible.
 Next, twist your torso around to the right, with the left elbow over the right thigh to get a deeper twist.
 Look over your right shoulder about a metre to the ground behind you.

 Try to use your eyes to lead your body into a deeper and deeper twist, lengthening the spine up on each inhale and twisting further around on each exhale.
 Hold for 5 breaths on each side.

 Contact WordPress Support Number To Maintain Your Website